-Pablo Larraín is turning his lens toward yet another iconic yet complicated woman in history, and this time, he’s calling upon Angelina Jolie for help.
+Chilean auteur Pablo Larraín is turning his lens toward yet another iconic yet complicated woman in history, and this time, he’s calling upon Angelina Jolie for help.
 The director behind Jackie and Spencer is set to make the biopic Maria, about the world-famous opera singer Maria Callas.
-Jolie, of course, will take on the titular role, and if Larraín’s track record holds, Oscar contention.
+Jolie, of course, will take on the titular role, and if Larraín’s track record holds, a secure spot in the Oscar Best Actress race.
+Read on for everything we know about Maria thus far.

 According to the film’s logline, Maria will tell “the tumultuous, beautiful, and tragic story of the life of the world’s greatest opera singer, relived and re-imagined during her final days in 1970s Paris.”
 The film will be written by Steven Knight, whom Larraín previously collaborated with on Spencer.